 - Nikon FTZ lens adapter – If you don’t know, this adapter allows me to use the current F-mount lenses in my tool kit on the spiffy new Z-mount cameras.
 Most of these lenses did require firmware updates, but the adapter is really what makes them usable.

-- Tamron 18-400 mm – A good general purpose lens, I got this one as a replacement for my (now retired) Nikon 70-300 which came to me slightly used by my friend and mentor (and the “Dean of Alligator Wrestling” himself, Time Williams.
-The Tamron has worked out surprisingly well, and I have come to rely on it quite a bit.
+- Tamron 18-400 mm – A good general purpose lens, I got this one as a replacement for my (now retired) Nikon 70-300 which came to me slightly used by my friend and mentor (and the “Dean of Alligator Wrestling” himself), Tim Williams.
+This Tamron has worked out surprisingly well, and I have come to rely on it quite a bit.
 You can read more about how I’ve been using it in Tamron’s eNewsletter here.
 This lens actually had a bit trouble after Sun ‘n Fun 2022, but to be fair, it has been through a lot.
 But Tamron is awesome, I sent the lens back to them, they cleaned and fixed it up just like new.

 - Tamron 15-30 – When Tamron first gave me this lens, I admit that I was a bit skeptical.
 But it has definitely grown on me, and has actually become one of my favorite lenses.
 It’s spectacularly sharp, handles well, and has yet to disappoint me.

-- Tamron 35mm – A fun, sharp lens, this is the one I use combined with my ND filters for longs exposures.
+- Tamron 35mm – A prime lens, this one is very sharp, and the lens I combine with my ND filters for long exposures.

 - Nikkor 24-70 – This is the kit lens that came with my Nikon Z6, but actually use it more with the full spectrum Zfc, because it handles filters really well.

 - Nikkor 28 mm prime – Only my second native Z lens.
 I haven’t use it much yet, but that will change.